Joel-Vazquez-Lopez/adaptive-rag-token-efficiency/annotation_workform/START_HERE.md

 !!
 Note that you will ned to convert the excel to CSV if you or the other Annotators want to use the Kappa automated calculator page built wihtin kappa.html

-Per-dataset CSVs are also in `backup_files/` if you prefer working in one section at a time.

 ---

 ## Tips